Seki1996/Seki1996/README.md

 ### Sales Reporting Analysis

-**Goal:** To analyze the 'Sales Report' dataset in goal to determine how well the company is operating
+**Goal:** To analyze the 'Sales Report' dataset in purpose to determine how well the company is operating

 **Code:** [`Sales Reporting`](https://github.com/Seki1996/example/blob/main/sales-report-analysis.ipynb)